 San Diego is a popular destination for tourists and Californians alike.
-This city has great weather pretty much year round, and it has a ton of amazing spots to explore, here are 26 of my favorites.
+This city has great weather pretty much year round, and it has a ton of amazing spots to explore.
+While I have not spent as much time in the city as I would like, here are 26 of my favorites.

 If you want to see all of these recommendations in a video, check it out below.

 My first recommendation is the museums at Balboa Park.
 Balboa Park is a place you could take multiple days to explore, with the dozen or so museums located on the property.
 I recommend spending a half day there and seeing some of the ones that you’re most interested in.
 A few of my favorites are the Museum of Man, the San Diego Air & Space Museum, the Natural History Museum, and the Train Museum.
 Honestly, you can’t go wrong just walking around the area, checking out the Organ Pavilion, and going to the Botanical Gardens.
 It’s a great place to spend a few hours in San Diego.

 - Read more about Balboa Park